Ivanhoe, Victoria: History

 Greenway's Ivanhoe Hotel was opened near current day Upper Heidelberg Road in 1854.

 The homestead "Chelsworth" was built in 1860 and was an early farming property.
 The origins of the property are traced to 1846 when Patrick Stevenson operated a local dairy farm.
 The house now forms part of the Ivanhoe golf course.

 Ivanhoe Post Office opened on 1 September 1874.
 Ivanhoe North Post Office, on Waterdale Road near Banksia Street, opened on 17 May 1926.
 An Ivanhoe West Post Office was open from 1955 until 1988.

 Many streets in the area derive their names from characters in the Sir Walter Scott novel Ivanhoe.

 The main station building of Ivanhoe train station was built in 1888.

 In 1913, the property "Clarivue" was built, described as "the grandest of the early-medieval domestic revival houses in Heidelberg".
-In about 1962 it became the home of the Ivanhoe RSL sub-branch.
-In April 2017, a major fire took hold of the building.
-As of March 2022, the heritage-listed Queen Anne-style building located in Studley Road has remained untouched since, without repair or restoration.
+In c.
+1962, it became the home of the Ivanhoe RSL sub-branch; however, in April 2017 a major fire took hold of the building.
+As of March 2022, the heritage-listed Queen Anne-style building located in Studley Road remained untouched, without repair or restoration.